NOTE: I started this two weeks ago and then got distracted playing Candy Crush.

 Saturday we drove to Natchitoches, about an hour or so north of Leesville.
 Despite its spelling, Natchitoches is pronounced NACK-a-tish, for some unfathomable reason, and is the oldest town in Louisiana, founded in 1714.
 If you've never been, you really should visit.
 In fact, I have decided that this is where I want to retire, even if it means having to put up with the scores of LSU and Saints fans that are everywhere in this state.
 Richard wasn't nearly so receptive to this idea, and the boys looked at me as if I'd grown horns, especially Brent.
 He can't wait to get out of Louisiana and here was his mother talking about moving in.

 We spent the afternoon wandering around the downtown area and doing the tourist bit.
 Downtown fronts the Cane River, and is a smaller and much cleaner version of the French Quarter.
 During lunch, a real live monk walked into the premises and headed for the bar.
 He was decked out in a brown robe, sandals, a rope belt, and a tonsure.
-I was so enthralled with this time traveler straight out of the medieval ages, I didn't even think to snap his picture.
+I was so enthralled with this time traveler straight out of the medieval ages, that I didn't even think to snap his picture.
 The restaurant staff seemed to take his presence for granted, so maybe there is a monastery somewhere in the area.

 After our encounter with Friar Tuck, we went across the street to a public garden, Beau Jardin.
 Here are some photos: